Three Men in a Boat (1961 film): Plot

-The advertisement salesmen Harry Berg und Jerome, named "Jo", Sommer are on holiday at the Bodensee alone.
+The advertisement salesmen Harry Berg and Jerome, named "Jo", Sommer are on holiday at the Bodensee alone.
 Jo is trying to woo the young girl Grit and Harry wants to get rid of his intrusive girlfriend Julitschka.
 When she suddenly appears, Harry and Jo try to buy a boat to get away.
 They also find a dog and call him "Sputnik".

 The art salesman Georg Nolte, too, yearns for a vacation but his wife Carlotta and his daughter Grit won't allow it.
 In a bar he overhears Harry and Jo talking about the boat and asks to join them; he offers himself as a cook.
 They agree and the three of them call their trip "Three Men on a boat, not to forget about the dog", in reference to a well-known book.
 They also call the boat "Marianne".

 When the wives discover their husbands are missing, they try to follow them.
 Julitschka even hires a Swiss detective.
 Meanwhile the trio decide to travel down the River Rhine, so Georg can attend an auction in Amsterdam to buy a painting by Renoir and sell one by Brueghel.
 On the boat Georg and Harry are named Captains (Georg claimed that he served on a battleship, however he later admitted that he was only a visitor) and Jo the first mate.
 But things change after they have an accident at the Rheinfall when Georg is unaware that they are heading towards a waterfall, so he becomes the first mate instead of Jo.
 Later they have another accident with another ship, where one of the crew, the mate Betje falls overboard and is saved by the three men from the "Marianne".

 During their journey they also stop in Königswinter, where Georg finds his daughter and realizes that Jo was after her, but he gives them his blessing.
 He hasn't seen his wife and tells her over the phone to wait in Amsterdam.
 Meanwhile, romance blossoms between Harry and Betje.

 In Amsterdam Harry and Jo go to the auction but Georg is late, because he moors the boat in the wrong place.
 When he comes to the auction, he's told that the Renoir has been sold at a very low price to some young guy.
 Apparently, Jo accidentally bought the painting, because he didn't know about the hand-raise-rule at auctions.
 Harry told Georg about it in the way, that Jo did a great bluff.
 Georg is impressed with Jo and at the end everybody is happy.

 At the end Julitschka doesn't want Harry anymore and starts dating the detective.
 Meanwhile, Harry and Georg are on the boat with Betje and Carlotta, while the boat is tied by a rope to a car with Jo and Grit inside.
 At the end Jo says, "Would be good to get rid of them", not noticing that the rope got ripped.
 The movie ends with that scene.